claremacrae/claremacrae.github.io/background.md

 [Editorial](http://omz-software.com/editorial/) – where various customised
 [actions](http://omz-software.com/editorial/docs/ios_workflows/reference.html) provide
 a slick way to transfer information from Twitter and RSS feeds into Markdown.
-Both these applications are highly recommended.
+Both these applications are highly recommended, though sadly neither appears be maintained any more.

 ## Interests